 (X) "State" means a state of the United States, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands.

-(Y) "Tribal official" means the highest ranking individual that represents tribal leadership, such as the chief, president, or tribal council leadership.
+(Y) "Tribal official" means the highest ranking individual that represents tribal leadership of an Indian tribe, such as the chief, president, or tribal council leadership.

 (Z) "Unirradiated uranium" means uranium containing not more than two thousand becquerels (fifty-four nanocuries) of plutonium per gram of uranium-235, not more than nine megabecquerels (two hundred forty-three microcuries) of fission products per gram of uranium-235, and not more than 0.005 grams of uranium-236 per gram of uranium-235.